MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/administration/viva-engage-networks-groups-and-users-overview.md

 - By using **private groups**, you can limit membership and participation to invitation or approval only from group administrators.
 You can hide private groups from the group's directory.

 > [!NOTE]
 >Viva Engage groups aren't security principals like SharePoint groups, or Active Directory Domain Services (AD DS) groups, and synchronizing groups with AD DS isn't supported.
-With Viva Engage Enterprise, if you [Enforce Microsoft 365 identity for Viva Engage users](/viva-/engage/configure-your-viva-engage-network/enforce-office-365-identity), groups can be [Viva Engage and Microsoft 365 Groups](/viva/engage/manage-viva-engage-groups/viva-engage-and-office-365-groups).
+With Viva Engage, if you [Enforce Microsoft 365 identity for Viva Engage users](/viva-/engage/configure-your-viva-engage-network/enforce-office-365-identity), groups can be [Viva Engage and Microsoft 365 Groups](/viva/engage/manage-viva-engage-groups/viva-engage-and-office-365-groups).

 ## Viva Engage users

 Users are the core of the enterprise social network, and you can add users individually or in bulk from the Viva Engage **Admin** page.
-Viva Engage Enterprise users can be [Manage Viva Engage users across their lifecycle from Microsoft 365](/viva/engage/manage-viva-engage-users/manage-users-across-their-lifecycle).
+Viva Engage users can be [Manage Viva Engage users across their lifecycle from Microsoft 365](/viva/engage/manage-viva-engage-users/manage-users-across-their-lifecycle).

 Viva Engage users exist in a limited number of states, as shown in the following diagram: